orm81zp/project-BabyYodaBot/README.md

 show-contact              - used to display a contact: show-contact <name>
 remove-contact            - used to remove a contact: remove-contact <name>
 add-birthday              - used to add a birthday: add-birthday <name> <birthday>
+show-birthday             - used to display a birthday: show-birthday <name>

 save                      - used to save data: save help                      - used to display information about all commands: help